fleshdroppp/XsollaBackendSchoolTest/README.md

 5. **/products/update/:id** - update product by it's ID or SKU.
 You can't change here SKU or ID.
 6. **/products/delete/:id** - delete product by it's ID or SKU.

+## Running in Docker
+1. Firstly, we need to make our image.
+So, run : `sudo docker build --build-arg APP_DIR=var/app -t fl35hdr0ppp/node-app:V1 .`
+2. After first step we should run our container.
+In my app I am using 5000 port, so I have exposed it Dockerfile.
+Use this command to run container: `sudo docker run -p 8000:5000 -d --name node-app fl35hdr0ppp/node-app:V1`
+3. Now you can make requests on this url: http://localhost:8000/api/products

 If you are having some problems with database, contact me : https://t.me/fleshdroppp